Muslim Spain and Portugal: A Political History of al-Andalus, by Hugh Kennedy. An overview of eight centuries of history. (Addison-Wesley, 1997)

 The Portuguese: The Land and Its People, by Marion Kaplan (Viking, 2006) gives a detailed history of Portugal and also discusses politics, the economy, literature, art, and architecture.

 Journey to Portugal: In pursuit of Portugal’s History and Culture, by José Saramago.
 This Nobel Prize- winner traveled across his homeland to better understand Portugal’s history and culture.

 New Portuguese Letters, by the “Three Marias” (Maria Isabel Barreno, Maria Teresa Horta, and Maria Fátima Velho da Costa), first published in Portugal in 1972.
 The Portuguese government banned and confiscated all copies and arrested the authors for “outrage to public decency”.
 They were acquitted 2 years later, and the case became a cause célèbre for feminist organizations around the world.

 Fiction Literature showcasing Portugal

-- Night Train to Lisbon (2013).
-Based on the book by Pascal Mercier about a Swiss teacher’s discovery of a book through a chance encounter that leads him to an adventure in Lisbon to learn about its dictatorship past and heroes fighting in the resistance, and also changes his own life.
+Night Train to Lisbon (2013).
+Based on the book by Pascal Mercier about a Swiss teacher’s discovery of a book through a chance encounter that leads him to an adventure in Lisbon to learn about its dictatorship past and heroes fighting in the resistance, which changes his own life.